elswit/intro-data-visualization-book/_chapters/000-front/010-title.md

 ---
 slug: book
 title: Demo Book
-abstract: An example book for showcasing the Jekyll Chapterbook theme.
+abstract: A draft for an introductory data visualization book set in Jekyll Chapterbook theme.
 ---

-By Jason Grimes
+By Authors

 Copyright &copy; {{"now" | date: "%Y"}} by {{site.author}} and other Authors.